cybertec-postgresql/ora_migrator/README.md

     CREATE USER MAPPING FOR migrator SERVER oracle OPTIONS (user 'orauser', password 'orapwd');

-User `migrator` has the privilege to create PostgreSQL schemas and read Oracle dictionaries.
+PostgreSQL user `migrator` has the privilege to create PostgreSQL schemas and Oracle user `orauser` has the `SELECT ANY DICTIONARY` privilege.

 Now we connect as `migrator` and perform the migration so that all objects will belong to this user: